Returning to work after a holiday can be challenging. Prolong the holiday feeling for when you’re back at work with my three tips.

 #3 Maintain your quality downtime

-When you’re not working, and it’s your ‘downtime’ switch off phones, tablets, laptops.
-Seeing a flashing red light on your phone saying a new email message is not going to help you switch off.
+When you’re not working, and it’s your ‘downtime’, switch off phones, tablets, and laptops.
+Seeing a flashing red light on your phone saying a new email message will not help you switch it off.
 Your natural curiosity will want to see who it is from and what it is about.
-And guess what, once you’ve had a look your mind is now switched into the work world.
-Which if you’re not careful can become a 24/7 habit.
+And guess what, once you’ve had a look, your mind is now switched to the world of work.
+Which, if you’re not careful, can become a 24/7 habit.